Powell Family Cooking

 Instructions

-• Cut the butternut squash in half lengthwise.
-Use a spoon to scoop out the seeds and discard them.
-Then, use a melon baller or small spoon to core out a bit of the flesh from the center of each half, creating a hollowed area for the seasoning.
+• Cut the butternut squash in half lengthwise, then scoop out the seeds.
+Use a melon baller or small spoon to remove a little extra flesh from the center to create a shallow well for seasoning.

-• Place the halved and cored butternut squash on the prepared baking sheet, cut side up.
+• Place the squash halves on the prepared baking sheet, cut side up.

-• In a small bowl, mix the melted butter, cinnamon, nutmeg, and salt.
-Brush this mixture evenly over the cut sides and inside the cored area of the squash halves.
+• In a small bowl, stir together the melted butter, cinnamon, nutmeg, and salt.
+Brush the mixture over the cut surfaces and inside the hollowed centers.

-• Roast the squash in the preheated oven for 35-40 minutes, or until the flesh is tender and starting to caramelize.
+• Roast for 35-40 minutes, or until the squash is tender and lightly caramelized around the edges.

 Save This Recipe 💌